Here are some helpful hints about how to diversify your theory job search pool:

 - You could attend the open brownbag lunch for the Committee on the Status of Women at the SMT annual meeting, and hand out leaflets about your job to all of those in attendance.

-- You could attend the sessions sponsored by the Committee on Diversity and the Committee on the Status of Women to meet people who are on the job market, and, again, hand out leaflets.
+- You could attend the sessions sponsored by the Committee on Race and Ethnicity and the Committee on the Status of Women to meet people who are on the job market, and, again, hand out leaflets.

 - You could send out personal emails directly to professional music theorists at PhD-granting institutions who might help to circulate your job ad to members of targeted groups in their programs.